 "Oh, it is very nice to own a car here, but I do not own one!
-However you can get anywhere in the country by the public buses.
-Get ready for a long bumpy ride, windows down for the breeze because there won't be any A/C. Despite my complaining the public transportation here is fairly organised and usually on time."
+However, you can get anywhere in the country by the public buses.
+Get ready for a long bumpy ride.
+Despite my complaining the public transportation here is fairly organised and usually on time."
 See what else Jenna has to say about her expat experience in Costa Rica.

 Are you an expat living in Costa Rica?

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Costa Rica.
 Please contact us if you'd like to contribute.

 With Cigna, you won't have to rely on foreign public health care systems, which may not meet your needs.
 Cigna allows you to speak to a doctor on demand, for consultations or instant advice, wherever you are in the world.
 They also offer full cancer care across all levels of cover, and settle the cost of treatments directly with the provider.
 Cigna is currently offering a 10% discount for seniors (over 60) on their Silver package.

 Sirelo has a network of more than 500 international removal companies that can move your furniture and possessions to your new home.
 By filling in a form, you’ll get up to 5 quotes from recommended movers.
 This service is free of charge and will help you select an international moving company that suits your needs and budget.